dbherol/ScanCan/README.md

 This project is still under construction and net yet prepared for an official release.

 ## Contributions:
 Both the framework and modules are open to contributions.
-Please contact me and I will put you in touch with the owner(s) of the module.
+Please contact me and I will put you in touch with the respective moderator of the module or section of framework.

 ## Inquiry:
 Please do not hesitate to raise an issue or contact me with any questions or comments.
 My email address is danielbherold@gmail.com.